geoserver/geoserver/doc/en/user/source/services/wms/nonstandardautonamespace.rst

     CRS=AUTO:42003,1,-100,45

-.. note::   in GeoTools 13 AUTO and AUTO2 namespaces are treated identically.
+.. note::   in GeoServer 2.8.x AUTO and AUTO2 namespaces are treated identically.
-.. note::   in GeoTools 13 the factor parameter in the AUTO namespace is ignored.
+.. note::   in GeoServer 2.8.x the factor parameter in the AUTO namespace is ignored.
 The BBOX parameter to GetMap must therefore be specified in metres.

 The WMS standard provide projections with IDs in the range 42001 to 42005.